 The first and foremost condition for applying for a student visa is to get an admission offer; you need to prove that there is a university that has accepted you and you are going to join it.

 You must demonstrate that you have sufficient financial resources to pay tuition fees, maintain yourself, and to pay return transportation costs without engaging in employment in Canada.

-The usual minimum requirement is at least CAN $10,000 (INR 4.6 lakh) plus the cost of tuition for a twelve-month period, cost of transportation to and fro from Canada.
-This amount ($10,000) is the base amount considered adequate to cover all costs, other than tuition, for one person for a twelve-month period, but if the local cost of living is higher than average more money is required to get your student visa.
+The usual minimum requirement is at least CAN $10,000 (INR 5.6 lakh) plus the cost of tuition for a twelve-month period, cost of transportation to and fro from Canada.
+This amount ($10,000) is the base amount considered adequate to cover all costs, other than tuition, for one person for a twelve-month period, but if the local cost of living is higher than average then more money is required to get your student visa.